mxmstr/splitscreenme-nucleus/CONTRIBUTING.md

 ### Compiling and Testing Changes

 When you are ready to test any changes you make, compile **Nucleus Coop** by opening its solution file and running a batch build on it within Visual Studio ("Master\NucleusCoop.sln").

+**Make sure that your project path contains no folders with spaces in their name, or Nucleus Coop may not compile correctly.**

 Similar to Proto Input, on the Batch Build menu, select all the x86 and x64 options for the build you would like to compile.

 Once you have selected your build options and ran the batch build command, your output build directory should have a fully functioning version of the program and everything it needs to run!
 You can now go to the build directory and run "NucleusCoop.exe" to test out your new build.